- The first year of a child’s life is a period of rapid physical development, including the development and refinement of fine motor skills.

 Physical development occurs rapidly during the first two years of your little one’s life.
-That’s why you’ll see him grow at a steady pace.
-During the first few months, you’ll have the opportunity to witness many changes, not only in weight and size, but also in muscle development.
+That’s why you’ll see them grow at a steady pace.
+During the first few months, you’ll have the opportunity to witness many changes, not only in weight and size but also in muscle development.

 Today we will specifically address hand coordination during the first year, which is a key aspect in the prior foundation of several skills like holding writing tools, bottles, spoons, etc. This skill is frequently accompanied with visual development as well.

 Since birth, children start using their hands as a method to explore their surroundings or even their own bodies.
-While exploring, your little one is also practicing his fine motor skills, which can lead to improvement in hand movements and strengthening of small muscles.
+While exploring, your little one is also practicing their fine motor skills, which can lead to improvement in hand movements and strengthening of small muscles.
 During this first year you will notice the following:

-How can you support his hand coordination development?
+How can you support their hand-eye coordination?

 Most of all, have fun together and be patient!
-Fine motor skills usually take longer to develop that gross motor skills, as it goes hand in hand with visual development and muscular control.
+Fine motor skills usually take longer to develop than gross motor skills, as it goes hand in hand with visual development and muscular control.
 Let’s keep fostering both!